We offer comprehensive Autism Assessments at our Kids Chatter Speech Pathology clinic in Indooroopilly, Brisbane.

 (See the flyer below for additional details)

-During the parent-only feedback session, we will discuss the findings, diagnosis and recommendations and answer any further questions or concerns you may have.
-A comprehensive written report will be emailed to you within 3 – 4 weeks.
+During the parent feedback session, we’ll discuss the findings, diagnosis (if applicable), and recommendations, and answer any questions or concerns you may have.
+A comprehensive written report is provided within 3 – 4 weeks.

 Cost